 The category Temporarily Restricted Net Assets includes gifts for which donor-imposed restrictions have not been met (these are primarily future capital projects) and trust activity and pledges receivable whose ultimate use is not permanently restricted.
-In addition, the excess of the current market value over the historical cost of permanently restricted endowments is classified as temporarily restricted net assets.
+In addition, the excess of the fair value over the historical cost of permanently restricted endowments is classified as temporarily restricted net assets until appropriated for expenditure.

 The category Unrestricted Net Assets describes funds that are legally available for any purpose and have no donor-imposed restrictions.
 All revenues, expenses, gains, and losses are classified as unrestricted net assets unless they are changes in temporarily or permanently restricted net assets.
-Net unrealized losses on permanently restricted endowment funds for which the historical cost exceeds market value are recorded as a reduction to unrestricted net assets.
+Net unrealized losses on permanently restricted endowment funds for which the historical cost exceeds fair value are recorded as a reduction to unrestricted net assets.

-Revenue from temporarily restricted sources is reclassified as unrestricted revenue when the circumstances of the restriction have been fulfilled.
+Revenue from temporarily restricted sources is reclassified as unrestricted income when the circumstances of the restriction have been fulfilled.
 Donor-restricted revenues whose restrictions are met within the same fiscal year are reported as unrestricted income.
 The expiration of a donor-imposed restriction on a contribution is recognized in the period in which the restriction expires.
 All expenditures are reported in the unrestricted class of net assets, since the use of restricted contributions in accordance with the donor's stipulations causes the release of the restriction.
+Donor-restricted purposes include instruction, research, library collections, scholarship and awards, and building construction.